ShamariFeaster/structureJS/README.md

 1. Semantically: You can look at a module and quickly know what other modules it expects to use.
 2. Syntactically: It Lets you know if those dependencies are there or not.

-For example, if you have declared that your app will use jQuery you would use it in a module like this:
+For example, if you have declared that your app will use jQuery (which is AMD compliant) you would use it in a module like this:

 **file1.js**
 ```javascript